apollomat/prep/README.md

 # Databases:
 NoSQL: NoSQL is a collection of data items represented in a key-value store, document-store, wide column store, or a graph database.
+Faster for writes and simple key-value reads.

-SQL: Structured data, strict schema (how tables are configured), transactions, complex joins
+SQL: Structured data, strict schema (how tables are configured), transactions, complex joins.
+Use this when you need a relational structure.